swaptacular/swpt_accounts/protocol.rst

    * Send a `FinalizedTransfer`_ message. [#successful-commit]_ The
-     value of the ``committed_amount`` field in the sent message MUST be either zero (when the transfer is unsuccessful), or equal to the amount transferred to the recipient's account (when the transfer is successful).
+     value of the ``committed_amount`` field in the sent message MUST be either zero (when the transfer has been unsuccessful), or equal to the amount transferred to the recipient's account (when the transfer has been successful).

 2. If the specified prepared transfer does not exist, the message MUST be ignored.